Beetroot Halwa

 Instructions

-• Add ghee to the pan, when the ghee is hot, add cashew and roast till they are golden brown
+• Add ghee to the pan.
+When the ghee is hot, add cashews and roast till they are golden brown

-• Turn off the stove and keep cashew aside
+• Turn off the stove and keep the cashews aside

-• Add milk and allow it to boil in medium flame.
+• Add milk and allow it to boil on a medium flame.
 Mix well and cook till the milk is absorbed and beetroot turns soft. it takes around 15 -2 0 minutes

 • Cook for 3 minutes or till the sugar dissolves well